 - Lead or facilitate any meetings involving utility-specific activities, such as kickoff meetings, conflict resolution meetings, and reimbursement eligibility meetings.

 - Discuss cost estimates, reimbursement, reimbursable status or agreements with utilities.

 - Review and recommend approval of utility consultants and utility contractors.

 - Review and sign all required letters to utilities.

 - Prepare and sign all required contract letting documents.

 INDOT developed the Certified Utility Coordinator Program to train individuals to the expected standard of performance for utility coordination.
 The training consists of two days of classes on subjects related to utility coordination and a certification test offered in four parts.
 To successfully complete the training program, each student must attend all training, actively participate in all practical exercises, and score at least 75 percent on the certification test.

 An individual who successfully completes the training will receive a letter affirming that they meet the prerequisites and are certified to perform utility coordination on INDOT projects.
-A certificate for professional development hours will be provided to those who are registered professional engineers and may be available upon request for any other students.
+If you are interested in future certification testing please send an email to John Reller.

 Important Training Reference Documents for Students